kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-5-javascripts-browserify.md

 title: "Introduction to Gulp.js 5: Bundling JavaScript with Browserify"
 author: Stefan Imhoff
 date: 2014-10-22T08:00:00+02:00
-description: "The ultimative tutorial and guide for Gulp.js: How to bundle JavaScript files with Browserify and use CommonJS modules to structure and organize your code."
+description: "The ultimate tutorial and guide for Gulp.js: How to bundle JavaScript files with Browserify and use CommonJS modules to structure and organize your code."
 tags:
   - code
 series:
   - gulp
 ---

-This is the 5th part of my series _Introduction to Gulp.js_.
+This is the 5th part of my series, _Introduction to Gulp.js_.
 Today I will show how to use Browserify to bundle your JavaScript and use CommonJS modules to run node modules in the Browser.

 ## Browserify

-This task is a little more complex because I use [Browserify](http://browserify.org/) to bundle my JavaScript.
-If this is too complex for your needs you may just use [gulp-concat](https://www.npmjs.com/package/gulp-concat) to concatenate all your JavaScript files into one file.
+This task is more complex because I use [Browserify](http://browserify.org/) to bundle my JavaScript.
+If this is too complex for your needs, you may use [gulp-concat](https://www.npmjs.com/package/gulp-concat) to concatenate all your JavaScript files into one file.

-Browserify is an awesome tool, which allows you to use node modules in your browser.
-Over 70% of the node modules will run right away!
+Browserify is a wonderful tool, which allows you to use node modules in your browser.
+Over 70% of the node modules will run!
 And it will bundle up all of your dependencies.
-If you want to find out more about writing CommonJS modules for Browserify have a look into the documentation.
+If you want to find out more about writing CommonJS modules for Browserify, have a look at the documentation.

 This task I saw in the <del>gulp-starter</del> <ins>[blendid](https://github.com/vigetlabs/blendid)</ins>.
-It’s quite long but clever.
-It allows creating multiple files with Browserify.
+It’s long but clever.
+It allows the creation of multiple files with Browserify.
 I create two files.
 One file is loaded in the head of my website containing _Modernizr_ and one file with the rest of my JavaScript at the bottom.

 ## Creating JavaScript files with Browserify